Barnacl437/deadlock-vietnamese/README-en.md

 currently there are 5 folders with Vietnamese lang file which were not translated before (contain nothing more than just a few code lines indicating the language name) and then filled up with English translations as placeholder, located in `\steamapps\common\Deadlock\game\citadel\resource\localization`: (`citadel_` prefix) `main, mods, heroes, attributes, gc`.

 ## status
 There are some progress of replacing English texts inside with the `main` file which contain GUI text for main menu and basic UI texts.
 In early stage which is apprx.
 30-35% complete.
+Planning to write in other files outside main too.

 ## can i fix something mate?
 You are absolutely welcome to jump in!
 For the fairest dinkum localisation efforts, it is recommended that you have played the game before (so that you can check for faults and also to know about the game itself), getting well with gaming terms and item naming, descriptions, etc., a bit salty wording is okay but don't break the overall intention of developers.
 And ultimately, it is the best to be a native Vietnamese knowing all these stuff, though not required, just anyone with a competent knowledge of the language is fine.
 That's why I am needing help right now.
 I feel that only myself might not do them all well, and any translation inside there could be not at its peak accuracy.
 Thanks mates.